 - To develop technology for organisations wishing to deliver audio content to mobile audiences.

-Researchers developed a close working relationship with director Hannah Bruce and writer Matthew Morrison over several projects for the artistic group Hannah Bruce and Company.
+Researchers developed a close working relationship with director Hannah Bruce and various freelance artists - writers, dance artists, actors, musicians - over several projects for the artistic group Hannah Bruce and Company.

 Their iterative approach, employed across a number of creative projects, involved fully integrating microphone techniques, sound design and composition into the creative process.
 The aim was to significantly reduce the need for SatNav-type instructions and develop a means of moving the audience in a desired way using sound.